-The National Lockdown 3 COVID regulations are likely to be with us at least until February, so we are still not making any definite plans for 2021 yet ~ but at least the mass vaccination programme has started.
+The National Lockdown 3 COVID regulations are likely to be with us until at least late-February or early March, so we are still not making any definite plans for 2021 yet ~ but at least the mass vaccination programme has started.

 The parks are open, so everyone can continue to enjoy the fresh air for that essential exercise, whilst maintaining social distancing and all other applicable Coronavirus regulations.
 The Drovers Return café is also open for take-aways, so be sure to get something to warm you up once you’ve had enough exercise.

 When in the parks, please help everyone stay safe by respecting social distancing of 2m and limiting contact, and not sharing items with those outside your immediate household or support bubble.

 Thank you to everyone who put something in our Donations box when they were in the café, in appreciation for the festive decorations and lights we erected at the Country Parks main entrance, and also for the festive pebbles which have been painted and hidden by us and Hunsbury Hill W.I.
 We have been able to give The Hope Centre, our chosen charity for Christmas 2020, a whopping £99.75.
 We have added the painted pebble pictures that were uploaded to our Facebook page to our Gallery (suitably cropped where necessary).

 We had started thinking about an astronomy evening in February, involving telescopes and moon-gazing, but we are now looking to re-schedule that for later in the year or, if the moon phases aren’t suitable, maybe early in 2022.

 If Coronavirus restrictions are relaxed sufficiently by next Easter (which is the first weekend in April in 2021), we will probably re-arrange the Easter Pebble Egg Hunt which we had planned for last Easter (2020).